Montevideo Weekend Escape: Tango, Tannat & River Views

 Where to Stay Tonight

-Ciudad Vieja or Centro (Boutique hotel in a restored colonial building)
+Ciudad Vieja or Centro (Boutique hotel or B&B)

 Where to Stay Tonight